Start on Sep 8, 2021

 Your repo has now been created.
 You will be taken to a web page for your newly created repo.

-Add instructor and TAs to your repository
+the instructor and the TAs to your gitlab project for this course.

 This step is crucial.
 If you do not provide Developer access to the instructor and the TAs you will earn zero marks for your homeworks.